Best eSIM for USA Travel: Options, Prices, and Reviews

 1. Cape

-Cape’s unique advantage is its commitment to privacy and security.
+Cape’s unique advantage is its and security.
 The carrier implements strict measures and enforces policies to minimize the risk of external threats that could expose your sensitive information.
 It:

 The combination of excellent coverage and privacy and security capabilities makes Cape an ideal option for everyone who wants a consistent connection and strong protection against network threats.